 Common Mistakes to Avoid

-Using subordinating conjunctions correctly can elevate your writing, but it's important to avoid common errors.
+Using subordinating conjunctions correctly can elevate your writing, but it helps to avoid common errors.
 Here are some pitfalls to watch out for:

 -